witnesschain/server/README.md

 ## Running the server

 * Double-click the Ganache icon to get it running.
-* `npm restart`
+* `npm start`
 * Then you can start running RESTful commands to interact with the blockchain via the API!

-Any time you change the server code and want to restart, do `npm restart`.
+Any time you change the server code and want to restart, do `npm quickstart`.

 ## Testing